“A Piece of the Past” Museum Essay Contest Essay Requirements

 You may use MLA or APA citations styles.
 Whichever you choose, be sure to use it consistently throughout the essay.

-Essay Themes
+Essay Considerations

 You may choose any artifact or work of art in any of the five museums.
-Excluded are explanatory displays, facsimiles and reproductions.

 For these museums, your essay should combine knowledge of the artifact itself with an understanding of its broader historical context and significance.
-Your ultimate aim should be to enhance the viewer’s knowledge and appreciation of the artifact.
+Your aim should be to enhance the viewer’s knowledge and appreciation of the artifact.

 2. The artifact in historical context: What broader historical trend does your artifact illustrate?
-What particular historical event has it played a role in?
+What historical event has it played a role in?
 What prevailing cultural value does it express?

 3. The artifact as a museum piece: What impression does the artifact make upon you as a museum piece?
 How might that impression differ had you encountered it in its original historical setting?

-Fine Arts Museum and Contemporary Art Gallery
+The Fine Arts Museum and Contemporary Art Gallery

 For the art category, write on one of the works in the Fine Arts Museum or the Contemporary Art Gallery.
 It may be helpful to consider the following: